Sophie Magdalene of Brandenburg-Kulmbach: Queen Consort

-At the death of Frederick IV on 12 October 1730, the couple became King and Queen of Denmark-Norway.
+At the death of Frederick IV on 12 October 1730, the couple became King and Queen of Denmark and Norway.
 They were crowned on 6 June 1731 in the Chapel of Frederiksborg Palace.
 She was behind the making of a new Danish queen's crown when she refused to wear the same one that the hated Queen Anna Sophie – whom she called "that whore!" (die Hure!)– had worn.
 Queen Sophie Magdelene established the collection of crown jewels when she bequeathed a large part of her jewelry for that purpose.
 This includes the emeralds given to Sophie by King Christian VI upon the birth of the future Frederik V.

-The marriage between the king and the queen was harmonious and her husband loved and trusted her, but the royal couple was not popular.
+The marriage between the king and queen was harmonious and her husband loved and trusted her, but the royal couple was not popular.
 Queen Sophie Magdalene was described as haughty, arrogant and proud, and she was accused of isolating the royal family within the court, which was dominated by the royal couple's strong religious feelings and the German favorites and relatives of the queen.